People Want Us To Be Open-Minded When Reading Their "Am I The Jerk?" Stories

 For the past week my neighbors have barely spoken to me, we usually tell each other good morning and chat a little or just a hi and bye but not even that nowadays.
 My neighbor who volunteers at the food bank in our community would come back with goodies and share with everyone in the complex.

 She hasn’t knocked on my door to deliver me a box as she usually would every Wednesday.
-I don’t care for the food but the change in this routine leads me to believe I may have upset the rest of the tenants and I honestly don’t want any bad blood.”
+I don’t care for the food but the change in this routine leads me to believe I may have upset the rest of the tenants and I honestly don’t want any bad b***d.”

 Another User Comments:

-“YTJ.
 She made a reasonable request so that she and the others could accommodate your wishes and you said no. Yes, they have a preference to leave the door unlocked, but they will lock it for you as long as they can also return to their homes.

 They have already agreed to allow your comfort zone of having the door locked.
 Why on Earth would you be uncomfortable about letting them have keys to the door that you share?
-You have said that they could get new ones from the landlord but they would be $70 apiece.
-For some people that’s a lot of money.

 Your comfort is not the final deciding factor in all matters of shared safety and justice.
 Get over yourself and make a copy of your key for her.”
 Competitive_Cod_3843